BootcampersCollective/Coders-Workshop/README.md

 * language agnosticism
 * pair programming
 * tactics vs strategy
-  * strategy person knows how to solve algorithm, tactics person knows the language
+  * strategy person knows how to solve algorithm, tactics person knows the language or particular syntax

 ## Want to contribute